Alignak-monitoring-contrib/alignak-webui/docs/source/03_configuration/index.rst

 A log file is built each day on a 6 days rotating schema.

-**Note**: if the log directory does not exist or is not writable for the application, the log file is built in the current working directory.
+**Note**: if the log directory does not exist or is not writable for the application, the log file is built in the */tmp* directory.

 [buttons] section